 Summer Research Program Experience

 UC Merced CAMP scholars participate in summer research experiences.
 Each scholar must commit to working full time on a research project during the summer (no summer course enrollment or part-time job), and will receive a summer stipend of $3,500.

 Program Eligibility and Requirements

 To be eligible for selection, each applicant must:

-- Be enrolled in or about to be enrolled in a UC undergraduate degree program in the sciences, technology, engineering or mathematics
+- Be enrolled in a UC Merced undergraduate degree program until Fall 2023 in the sciences, technology, engineering or mathematics (STEM)

 - Be on track to receive a bachelor’s degree